Overview

 CG Dive has a video series called bridging the gap, which I recommend watching for a full encompassing understanding, of the possible hurdles there are and what issues to watch out for.

 I’ll continue with the assumption that the character is meant to be used in Unreal Engine 5.x.
-It’s important not to be using UE4 as UE5 changed quite a lot in regard to rigs and animations.
+It’s important not to be using UE4 as UE5 changed quite a lot regarding rigs and animations.

 WIP: The game rig section is still a work in progress, as I’m still figuring out the most optimal and comfortable workflow.